 - Increased anxiety

 Activation syndrome is considered to be a cluster of side effects including severe emotional reactions and/or behavioral activation.
 In some clinical trials, activation symptoms are responsible for about 12% of children leaving clinical trials.

 Anxiety Medication for Insomnia

 Settling down for bed is a typical time that anxious thoughts plague a child’s brain.
 After ruling out a medical cause, pharmacotherapy may be helpful in instances where cognitive behavioral therapy for insomnia (CBT-I) and healthy sleep practices have not proven effective.

-First line anxiety medications include melatonin (1 to 9 mg), which can be purchased at a drug store.
+First line medications include melatonin (1 to 9 mg), which can be purchased at a drug store.
 Next in line is typically a product containing diphenhydramine.
 Diphenhydramine in a dose of 25-50 mg, an antihistamine and allergy medication, may cause dry mouth, dry eyes and constipation and typically is not very effective when used for multiple days in a row.
-Other anxiety medications commonly used include trazodone and mirtazapine, both atypical antidepressants (see above).
+Other medications commonly used include trazodone and mirtazapine, both atypical antidepressants (see above).
 Other good options are clonidine and guanfacine, both which are used in children with Attention Deficit Hyperactivity Disorder (ADHD) and have proven safety and effective.
 WebMD has a good breakdown of typical pediatric sleep medications.

 Benzodiazepines as Anxiety Medication

 Benzodiazepines are used when a SSRIs work incompletely, or in the first two weeks of treatment when the SSRIs have not began to work.